FoggyMtnDrifter/ClearProxy/README.md

 ### Important Notes for Docker Setup

-- The Caddyfile configuration is **required** for proper operation.
+- The Caddy JSON configuration is **required** for proper operation.
 Without it, the admin API won't be accessible, and proxy host creation will fail.
 - Make sure all the required directories exist before starting the containers:
   - `data/caddy/data`: For Caddy's internal data
-  - `data/caddy/config`: For Caddy configuration files
+  - `data/caddy/config/caddy`: For Caddy configuration files
   - `data/certificates`: For SSL certificates
-- The admin API is configured to listen on `localhost:2019` by default
+- The admin API is configured to listen on port 2019
 - Auto HTTPS redirects are disabled by default to prevent conflicts with proxy configurations

 ### Docker Architecture